experimentAccount2/slpkg/README.rst

     faac

-    $ slpkg -b speex --remove (or 'slpkg -b ALL --remove' remove all packages from blacklist)
+    $ slpkg -b speex --remove (or 'slpkg -b ALL --remove' remove all packages)

     Remove packages from blacklist: